 God said, “Call to Me and I will tell you great and mighty things.”
 (Jeremiah 33:3)

 For you were created for good works – works God has chosen for you.
 (Ephesians 2:10)

 My purpose and passion:

 My heart and my passion go out to those who do not always have a voice, those to whom the world sees as undervalued, and yet God sees differently.
 It is the quiet heroism of people, as I like to call it.
 I began my work with World Vision and other humanitarian organizations from that first time I held my tiny son in my arms.
 It was a defining moment for me – no child should ever have to go hungry or not know the safety of a mother’s arms.
 Over the years, this passion has become my steady beacon of hope.
 Even at my lowest times, I’ve held on to that beacon, knowing that all hope was not lost as long as I did not give up on this one thing.
 The very essence of our being and of life itself can be found most closely in helping those that are hungry and in need.

 Do not withhold good when it is in your power to act.
 (Proverbs 3:27)

 On a whim several years ago, I entered my first national writing contest.
 All I knew was that I had a story to tell.
-As a result, my first story was published in Guideposts magazine.
+As a result, my first story was published.
 Since then, I’ve had an immense desire to share those stories I see around me, of the human connection between all of us and God, and to write of those things we cannot always see.
-And now we have the world of blogging where we can share our stories, and I absolutely love it.
+And now we have the world of blogging where we can share our stories and I absolutely love it.
 I didn’t realize there was such a great community of writers and bloggers out there!
 We’ve got a beautiful world here.
 Take the time and look at the splendor of it all.
 God is real and He is in the story of your life.